ImportProgram/SVSUVolunteer/readme.md

 ## Features (CRUD)
 - User accounts.
 All user passwords hashed and salted for maximum security.
 - Event Creator.
 Allows anyone to create and delete an event.
 Keep in mind only who created the event can delete it.
 Also events must be made 3 days in advanced.
-This may need to be fixed because of data problems (my server may have been incorreclty installed)
+This may need to be fixed because of date problems (my server may have been incorreclty installed)
 - Anyone can volunteer for events, they also can decline the volunteering.

 ## Installing